tweaselORG/docs.tweasel.org/content/en/usage/common-problems.md

 adb shell pkill -9 frida-server
 ```

 Alternatively, you can also manually reboot the phone.
-We are [considering](https://github.com/tweaselORG/appstraction/issues/102#issuecomment-1596111863) implementing an automatic fix for this in the future.